mkapnick/go-mirror-hw/README.md

 looks like `userId1.userId2`.
 The 2nd userId (`userId2`) is the receiving user.
 The first userId (`userId1`) is the sending user.
-- The server receives this message and recognizes that it's a DM request from the code.
+- The server receives this message and recognizes that it's a DM request from the `code`.
-- The server loops through all the websocket clients, and checks to see if the client userId matches `userId2`.
+- The server loops through all the websocket clients, and checks to see if the client `userId` matches `userId2`.
 If it matches then the server knows to relay this message to that client over that particular websocket connection.
-Te server then sends a message over the ws connection with a specific code `subscribe.direct`.
+The server then relays the message over the ws connection with a specific `code` `subscribe.direct`.
 - The client listens for incoming messages on the ws, sees the incoming message of type `subscribe.direct`, and displays the message to that user.